WillisMedwell/Graphics/README.md

 - [ ] Animaion Rendering

 ## Libraries & Licenses
-- OpenGL Mathematics
-    *Which  is licensed under The Happy Bunny License and the MIT License.
+- OpenGL Mathematics. *Which is licensed under The Happy Bunny License and the MIT License.
 See [LICENSE_GLM](LICENSES/LICENSE_GLM) for more details.*